A clear plastic water bottle on a wooden surface with sunlight shadows, showing bottled water's portability.

 The concept of bottled water was part of the earliest human civilizations.
 However, bottling the water began in the Holy Well, the United Kingdom, in 1621.

-In 1767, the first commercial bottled water was sold by Jackson's Spa in Boston, United States.
-People believed that the water came from mineral springs and it contained therapeutic benefits that could help them treat their illnesses.
+In 1767, Jackson's Spa sold the first commercial bottled water in Boston, United States.
+People believed the water came from mineral springs and contained therapeutic benefits that could help them treat their illnesses.

 Years after, carbonated water was developed to approximate the natural enthusiasm of the spring water first sold in the market.
-In 1809, Joseph Hawkins got the 'imitation' mineral water U.S. patent.
+1809 Joseph Hawkins got the 'imitation' mineral water U.S. patent.

-In the 19th century, bottled water was produced on a large scale due to the decrease in cost and improved production speed.
-Thus, bottled waters grew in popularity.
+In the 19th century, bottled water was produced on a large scale due to decreased cost and improved production speed.
+Thus, bottled water grew in popularity.

-Many households have seen bottled waters are safer than the water rationed by municipal water since they are mainly contaminated with pathogens such as typhoid and cholera.
+Many households have seen bottled water safer than water rationed by municipal water since it is mainly contaminated with typhoid and cholera.

 There is widespread prevention of water-borne diseases in municipal water supplies and even inside the home.
 Meanwhile, bottled water continued to spread in cafes and groceries, especially in Europe.
 Today, bottled water is one of the most popular beverages in the United States and other parts of the world.